J. D. Gibbs: Personal life

 In May 2015, it was announced that Gibbs was battling "conditions related to brain function".
-During the ensuing years, his public appearances and involvement in the team became less frequent as the symptoms slowly began to show.
-He died at his home on January 11, 2019.
+Over the ensuing years, his public appearances and involvement in the team became less frequent as the symptoms slowly began to show.
+He died at his home in Davidson, North Carolina, on January 11, 2019.

 A memorial service was held at Davidson College's John M. Belk Arena on January 25, 2019, where he was eulogized by his wife Melissa, his father, his brother Coy, and his best friends Dave Alpern and Moose Valliere.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)